helm/charts/stable/sysdig/README.md

     - name: aws-marketplace-credentials
 ```

-You only need to set the accessKey value with the Agent access key.
-And then,
+Finally, set the accessKey value and you are ready to deploy the Sysdig agent
-deploy the chart:
+using the Helm chart:

 ```bash
 helm install --name sysdig-agent -f aws-marketplace-values.yaml stable/sysdig